 Run Mummy Run members are so lovely and supportive and I am honoured that they came forward and donated their honest experiences and stories to this book to help other women on their running journeys.

 Did you learn anything while writing the book?

 I thought that I knew quite a lot about running but I still picked up loads of great tips while we were writing this book.
 I learnt new things about running, re-fuelling and nutrition which I am now putting into practise in my own training.
 I’m looking forward to using the half marathon plan from the book to train for the Limassol Half Marathon in March.

 I also learnt lots about writing and editing books.
 There’s a lot more to it than I’d anticipated.
 Thank goodness I had the help of my brilliant co-writer, Lucy Waterlow.
 I think the process would have driven me mad if I hadn’t had her expert help!

-I am so excited that the book is out now and I love seeing pictures of women reading it and letting me know what they think of it.
+I am so excited that the book is available and I love seeing pictures of women reading it and letting me know what they think of it.
 I still can’t believe we have a published Run Mummy Run book!
 I am so proud.
 I’m also extremely excited that amazing women like Nell McAndrew and Jo Pavey have endorsed the book too.
 Picking up the phone one day and hearing Jo Pavey at the other end saying she wanted to congratulate me on the book was a moment I will never forget!